Fiat 128: 128 Coupé and 3P Berlinetta

 The Coupé version was available with two different engines (1100 and 1300) and in two different trim levels (S and SL) for a total of four variants.
 In its base "S" trim, the coupé had single rectangular front headlamps, and wheels and hubcaps from the saloon.
 The pricier "SL" (for Sport Lusso) was distinguished by quadruple round headlamps, a specific grille, steel sport wheels without hubcaps, chromed window surround trim, door handles and fuel cap, and black decorative striping along the sills and across the tail panel.
 Inside it gained a leatherette-wrapped steering wheels, perforated leatherette upholstery, extended four-gauge instrumentation, loop pile carpeting and black headlining.

-The two engines were developed from the units found in the 128 saloon and 128 Rally respectively, and both were fitted with twin-choke carburettors and a two-piece exhaust manifold.
-The 1100 (1,116 cc) produces 64 PS at 6,000 rpm and 8.3 kgm at 3,800 rpm, while the 1300 (1,290 cc) produces 75 PS at 6,600 rpm and 9.4 kgm at 3,800 rpm.
-Top speed was over 150 and 160 km/h respectively.
-The 128 3P was also assembled by SEAT in Spain as the SEAT 128 – Spanish cars were fitted with engines from the 124.

-Compared with the 128 saloon, the coupé had a shorter wheelbase (at 2223 mm), and tracks 20 mm wider at the front and 45 mm narrower at the rear.

 Suspension was the familiar all-independent 128 layout—save for the front anti-roll bar, which had been replaced by radius rods.
 The braking system consisted of discs at the front and drums at the rear; it was made more efficient by fitting smaller diameter front discs and the front and the vacuum servo first used on the 128 Rally.